Support for Childcare

 • At least once a week from the 36th week until delivery

-• With a doctor's order, the number of times above the legal minimum requirements allowed.
+• With a doctor's order, the number of times above the legal maximum requirements allowed

 1. *